-• Identify social policy at the local, state, and federal level that impacts well-being, service delivery, and access to social services.

-• assess how social welfare and economic policies impact the delivery of and access to social services.

-• apply critical thinking to analyze, formulate, and advocate for policies that advance human rights and social, economic, and environmental justice.
+- Identify social policy at the local, state, and federal level that impacts well-being, service delivery, and access to social services; - assess how social welfare and economic policies impact the delivery of and access to social services: - apply critical thinking to analyze, formulate, and advocate for policies that advance human rights and social, economic, and environmental justice.

-Course Map: The social work courses which primarily address this competency are SOWK 2090: Social Welfare as a Social Institution and SOWK 4350: Contemporary Social Policy.
+Course Map: The social work courses which primarily address this competency are SOWK 2090: Introduction to Policy and Research and SOWK 4350: Contemporary Social Policy.